vrushalisamant/TA_repo/problem_database/problem_source_files/BayesConditional/BayesColorBlindness.md

 [_]

-Finally, we take the ratio of the enumerator and denominator to find the final answer:
+Finally, we take the ratio of the numerator and denominator to find the final answer:

 \\\[\\text{Pr}(\\text{male}|\\text{colorblind})=\\\]